-I never thought that I would be a tattoo artist.
+I never thought about becoming a tattoo artist.

 On top of that doing YouTube videos and making a Website.

 I loved getting tattoos but never thought I would be doing them myself.